geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 * **Click** on the loop icon to search <img src="../img/loop.jpg" style="max-width:20px;"/>.

-The filter will return 20 records.
+As displayed in the picture below, the filter will return 20 records:

 <p align = "center" ><img src="../img/attribute-filter-6.jpg" style="max-width:620px;"/></p>

-In order to switch to an **AND** operator.
+In order to switch to an **AND** operator you have to follow these steps:

 * **Click** again on the *Advanced Search* icon <img src="../img/filter-icon.jpg" style="max-width:25px;" />.